The best thermometer for toddlers is still considered the gold standard they offer the most reliably accurate measurement of core body temperature.

 If you find yourself needing to take temperatures from finicky kids when they’re sleeping, invest in this no-touch option from Braun to make it super simple.

-When you have a busy household with kids of various ages, you really need a thermometer that will hold up.
+When you have a busy household with kids of various ages, you need a thermometer that will hold up.
 For when they’re not feeling well, try this thermometer with both forehead and ear functionality.

 Like other digital thermometers, this one displays your temperature in only one second.
 If you’re unsure what numbers should be worrisome for your little one.

 This thermometer also has audio and visual fever warnings to let you know when to see a medical professional.
-A mute function will pause the warning sounds for times when you’re taking a temperature in their sleep.
+A mute function will pause the warning sounds for times when you’re taking a temperature in your sleep.

 Best Ear Thermometer